-BLOOM 9, BERWICK 0.
-MR. EDITOR :-
+MR. EDITOR :-I would like to give you an account

+of the base ball game played in Ber-wick on Saturday, between the team from that place, and the Bloomsburg team, in justice to the Bloomsburg team, as Berwick claimed the game, and upon what grounds I am at a loss to know.

+There was a contract between the 00 two teams, not to play professional players, on either side, and of course 3 00 the Bloom managers did not for a minute think that the Berwick manager would go back upon it, but when we arrived on the grounds we found that they had two, Heffner and Coyle of the Shenandoah team.
+As we were very anxious to play the game we said nothing about it.

-I would like to give you an account of the base ball game played in Berteam, in justice to the Bloomsburg 81 team, as Berwick claimed the game, 43 and upon what grounds I am at a loss 3 able to put our strongest team against Berwick so told them that we would have to get outside help, and they agreed to allow us two or three men.
-We took Heist, Shoulder and Patch-Town Council of said town, and upon the answer to said application of the that team, with us.
-Patchen was not en, who work for the Demorest M'f'g. quite ready when 3:30 was reached, so we wanted to wait until he would be ready, but the umpire said that he and after due and legal service of a could take his place on the team when and well adapted to the business-althat Catharine street be extended to show cause why the prayers in said the got ready, so in order not to dealy the river, the property owners agreeing petition contained should not be the (Patchen) was ready, Mr. Watts, he got ready, so in order not to delay ways the gentleman to make you would not allow us to play him.
-We did not say anything, but continued play, as we wanted to play the game
+We made no secret of our being unable to put our strongest team against Berwick so told them that we would have to get outside help, and they agreed to allow us two or three men.

+We took Heist, Shoulder and Patchen, who work for the Demorest M'f'g.
+Co., of Williamsport, and play with that team, with us.
+Patchen was not quite ready when 3:30 was reached, so we wanted to wait until he would be ready, but the umpire said that he could take his place on the team when he got ready, so in order not to delay the game we started to play.
+When he (Patchen) was ready, Mr. Watts, granted, having been made upon all the manager of the Berwick team the heirs and legatees, interested and would not allow us to play him We would not allow us to play him.
+We did not say anything, but continued play, as we wanted to play the game out